NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 ## Add Design-Time support

-To configure where the control properties show up in the property inspector, add custom adorners, etc., To add this support, place your `design.dll` file inside the `lib\<platform>\Design` folder as appropriate to the target platform:
+To configure where the control properties show up in the property inspector, add custom adorners, etc., place your `design.dll` file inside the `lib\<platform>\Design` folder as appropriate to the target platform:

 ```
 \build